sl1pm4t/gongs/README.md

-# GONGQ - Go Nats Generic Queues
+# GONGS - Go Nats Generic Streams

-A thin wrapper around Nats Jetstream client that uses Go Generics to provide strongly typed NATS work queues.
+A thin wrapper around Nats Jetstream client that uses Go Generics to provide strongly typed NATS streams.

 ## Example Usage

-Define the Type that will be published and retrieved from the NATS queue:
+Define the Type that will be published and retrieved from the NATS stream:

 ```go
 type ExampleMsgEventData struct {